eye-division/rosa-prod-site/_projects/multi-camera-phonetablet-live-and-recorded-filming-fo-social-media.md

 highlight: false
 past: false
 description: >-
-  Our media coverage of arts and other live events offers a very contemporary opportunity to publish video content of our own arts and outdoor events live, using phones, tablets and mobile software technologies.
-We also work with partners and clients who present arts and other live events to produce live and recorded multi camera or single camera coverage of events and publishing online.
+  Our media coverage of arts and events offers a very contemporary opportunity to publish video content live, using phones, tablets and mobile software technologies.
+We work with partners and clients who present arts and other live events to produce live or recorded multi camera or single camera coverage of events for publishing online.
 project_date: 2016-07-01 00:00:00
 project_to_date: 2018-10-16 00:00:00
 main_image_path: /uploads/film 1 IMG_4691.JPG